CamdenShaw/Pong/README.md

 This is a pong game built by Camden Shaw for Red Academy's Web Development course.

-technologies used are:
+# Technologies Used Are

-`npm   javascript    es2016 and beyond   eslint      json        yarn        webpack     VS Studio Code    babel     python`
+`npm   javascript    es2016 and beyond   eslint      json        yarn        webpack     VS Studio Code    babel     python  Macintosh`

+# Learnings

 I learned a lot about javascript classes and node use in this project.
 It was difficult to wrap my head around at first, but I believe I have the hang of it now.
 Not being able to alter a variable in a node other than the one it was created in was a bit of a setback, I found (getting the 'x is read-only' error), but I was able to figure out how to work around it.